sustilliano/morphnet/docs/mmx-format.md

-Absolutely!
-Here’s a detailed expansion for your mmx_format.md that covers the file layout, all key structures, atomicity, chunking, and streaming features, with technical rigor and commentary suitable for both developers and architects:

-⸻

-MMX Format Specification
+# MMX Format Specification

 The MMX (Multimedia Matrix) format powers atomic, multimodal, tensor-backed storage and streaming for the MorphNet framework.
 It is engineered for fast I/O, live updates, journaling, and efficient recovery—optimized for computer vision, geometry, robotics, and AI.

 ⸻

-File Layout
+# File Layout

 An MMX file is a binary container with the following high-level structure: